 The Tonus Advantage

 Tonus’ CEO started monitoring the stock market at a very young age.
-“My father bought me 100 Bell Canada shares when I was eight years old, and I still have the sheets where I would draw graphs every day after checking the share price in the newspaper… I have always been a stock market enthusiast,” he recounts.
+“My father bought me 100 Bell Canada shares when I was eight years old, and I still have the sheets where I would draw graphs every day after checking the share price in the newspaper.
+I have always been a stock market enthusiast,” he recounts.

 What Is Keeping Tonus Capital Busy Now

-While continuously focusing on risk management and the quality of its analyses, Tonus continues to deliver excellent performances, and to provide its clients with exceptional transparency.
+While continuously focusing on risk management and the quality of its analyses, Tonus continues to deliver excellent performance, and to provide its clients with exceptional transparency.
 “We are very open to dialogue when it comes to our clients, we want them to feel included and have a good understanding of our decisions and methods,” Philippe explains.

-Having spent more than a decade perfecting its first investment product, Tonus is now working to promote the institutional element of the firm’s service offer, as it maintains the great flexibility made possible by its North American strategy.
+Having spent more than a decade perfecting its first investment product, Tonus is now working to promote the institutional element of the firm’s service offerings, as it maintains the great flexibility made possible by its North American strategy.